Gartner Public Web Participation Guidelines

 6. Don’t “give away the farm.”

 Don’t post the kind of information and advice for which clients pay Gartner.
-This includes the posting of documents, such as research documents and presentations, as well as specific information, such as analysis, recommendations and predictions.
-As Gartner associates, we want clients to pay us for information.
-At the same time, associates who create Gartner’s research content (e.g., analysts, consultants, Executive Partners, Leadership Partners) may want to participate in Web conversations about IT — which means exchanging information and opinion about IT.
+This includes the posting of documents, such as research reports and presentations, as well as specific information, such as analysis, recommendations and predictions.
+At the same time, associates who create Gartner’s research content (e.g., analysts, consultants, Executive Partners, Leadership Partners) may want to participate in Web conversations about their findings — which means exchanging information and opinions.
 To ensure you aren’t divulging too much information, be thoughtful about what information you post and how you respond to feedback.
 Ask yourself: “Is this the kind of information that our clients normally pay us for?”
 If the answer is “Yes” or even “Perhaps,” then confer with other Gartner colleagues before posting.
-Especially with IT subjects, focus on opening a dialog around topics to enhance awareness of the topic, to gain constructive feedback from the broader IT community, and to build awareness of Gartner activities and research.

 7. Protect and enhance the value of Gartner’s brand.

-Present Gartner in a positive light and avoid making derogatory comments about Gartner, our products, services, management, employees or systems.
-Although this is already covered by the Gartner Code of Conduct, it is worth highlighting explicitly in the context of Web participation.
-If you are an analyst posting on a topic related to IT, to minimize the risk that your individual post is perceived as a Gartner vetted research position, you should make it clear that you are posting as an individual analyst.
+Present Gartner in a positive light and avoid making derogatory comments about our products, services, employees or systems.
+Although this is already covered by the Gartner Code of Conduct, it is worth highlighting explicitly in the context of Web and social participation.
+If you are an analyst posting on a topic, to minimize the risk that your individual post is perceived as a Gartner vetted research position, you should make it clear that you are posting as an individual analyst.
 Use a disclaimer such as: “This post is my individual opinion and does not necessarily represent a Gartner vetted research position.”

 Do not create a Gartner-branded social media profile in the public domain without approval from Corporate Marketing.
 Creation of these pages detracts from our corporate profiles and dilutes the value of the Gartner brand.
 There would be a high risk to the Company to have accounts branded as “Gartner” with no documented or assigned control, governance, standards or ongoing management.
 We want our clients and prospects to be able to easily identify and follow our corporate social profiles.